- About Us

 10. Are building permit fees paid to the Town of Paradise or Butte County considered “architecture/engineering fees?”

 No, the architecture/engineering fees that will qualify for grant approval must be from a design professional or be shown as a specific line item in your contractor’s bid.
 In order for the grant to be approved, you must submit a paid receipt from your architect/engineer/designer or contractor with your application.

 11. I’m ready to submit my grant application and required documents, how do I get them to Rebuild Paradise Foundation for approval?

 There are a few ways you can turn in your application: (1) Scan the application and required documents, then email to email@example.com, (2) Mail the application and copies of the required documents to our office: Rebuild Paradise Foundation 6067 Skyway Suite B Paradise, CA 95969, or (3) Email firstname.lastname@example.org for an appointment time to drop off your application in person.

-12. I received notification that my grant application was approved, can the check be mailed or can someone else pick up the check for me?
+12. I received notification that my grant application was approved, now what?

 13. I don’t have a printer, how else can I apply?